Mark T. Vande Hei: Early life and education

-Vande Hei was born November 10, 1966, in Falls Church, Virginia from Dutch parents.
+Mark Thomas Vande Hei was born on November 10, 1966, in Falls Church, Virginia to Dutch parents.
 He graduated from Benilde-St. Margaret's High School in Saint Louis Park, Minnesota, in 1985.
 Vande Hei earned a Bachelor of Science degree with a major in Physics from Saint John's University in 1989, and a Master of Science degree in Applied Physics from Stanford University in 1999.

 Military career

 Vande Hei was commissioned in the U.S. Army through the ROTC program in 1989 and became a combat engineer, serving in Iraq in Operation Provide Comfort.
 After earning his master's degree in 1999, he became an assistant professor of physics at the United States Military Academy in West Point.
 In 2003, he became part of the Army's 1st Space Battalion at Peterson Air Force Base.
 Vande Hei again served in Iraq in Operation Iraqi Freedom.
 He retired in October 2016 at the rank of colonel.